eadred/V2_API/README.md

 * name (string, optional): the account name on Dome9.
 * credentials (object, required): AWS account credentials.
-  * arn (string, required): the predefine AWS role for Dome9.
+  * arn (string, required): the AWS role's ARN to be used by Dome9.
-  * secret (string, required): the role External ID.
+  * secret (string, required): the role's external ID.
   * type (string, required): 'RoleBased'.
   * isReadOnly (boolean, optional): the attached policy type.
-* fullProtection (boolean, optional): if set as "true" it will import the security groups in full protection, and if set as "false" it will appear in "read only" mode.
+* fullProtection (boolean, optional): if "true", all security groups will be imported in "Full Protection" mode, otherwise all groups will be imported in "Read Only" mode.
 * regions: the region data.
-It is only possible to insert one region in each request.
+It is only possible to update one region configuration on a single request.
   * region (string, optional): can be one of the following options - 'us_east_1', 'us_west_1', 'eu_west_1', 'ap_southeast_1', 'ap_northeast_1', 'us_west_2', 'sa_east_1', 'az_1_region_a_geo_1', 'az_2_region_a_geo_1', 'az_3_region_a_geo_1', 'ap_southeast_2', 'mellanox_region', 'us_gov_west_1', 'eu_central_1', 'ap_northeast_2'
-  * hidden (boolean, optional): if set as "true" then the security groups in the region will be displayed, and if set as "false" then the security groups in the region will be hidden.
+  * hidden (boolean, optional): if set as "true" then the security groups in the region won't be displayed, and if set as "false" then the security groups in the region will be shown.
-  * newGroupBehavior (string, optional): can be one of the following options - 'ReadOnly', 'FullManage', 'Reset'.
+  * newGroupBehavior (string, optional): can be one of the following: 'ReadOnly', 'FullManage', 'Reset'.

 ###Delete AWS Account -

-Deletion of an existing AWS Account.
+Delete an existing AWS Account.

 URL: https://api.dome9.com/CloudAccounts/{cloudAccountId} <br \>
 METHOD: DELETE <br \>